-As the preceding table illustrates, nearly 41% of the population is expected to be between 25 and 64 years old in 2017.
-This age group is the primary group of support for the subject project.
+As the preceding table illustrates, over 19% of the population is expected to be age 55 and older and over 10% of the population is age 65 and older in 2017.
+These age groups are the primary group of potential renters for the subject project.